hshurabi/ProjLab/README.md

    Set-Location -Path 'PATH/TO/YOUR/ProjLab'
    ```

-Now, every time you run `conda activate ProjLab`, your shell will automatically change to your project directory.
+Now, every time you run `conda activate ProjLab`, your shell will automatically change to your ProjLab directory.
 Next time just activate ProjLab and run
    ```powershell
       python init_proj.py
    ```

-# ProjLab
-**ProjLab** is a Python-based command-line tool for quickly scaffolding new projects with a consistent structure, optional GitHub integration, and Conda environment setup.
-It’s designed for developers, data scientists, and researchers who often switch between **temporary**, **proof-of-concept (PoC)**, and **production** projects.

----

 ## 🛠 Example Session